Quickstart

 Upon receiving the NEW_TRANSACTIONS_AVAILABLE

-webhook, make a request to Sync Transactions to sync new transactions for a user’s specific merchant account.
+webhook, make a request (or multiple) to Sync Transactions to sync new transactions for a user’s specific merchant account.
 In the development environment, you will receive 205 new transactions.

 Receiving updated transaction information is entirely optional and may not be relevant for your use case.